PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: : Methodology

 \ee

 \agent aggregates sustained alerts and error traces into the incident context, which serves as the initial description of the cloud incident.
-While pre-collected, logs, metrics, and events will be used in Phase 3 for per-microservice investigation.
+Moreover, logs, metrics, and events will be used in Phase 3 for per-microservice investigation.

 \Cref{fig:praxis-phase-1} illustrates an example incident context for a cloud incident in which the Frontend service is unable to recommend products: (1) a sustained \texttt{Request Error Rate} alert is observed in the Frontend service, and (2) the corresponding error traces reveal \texttt{gRPC13} errors during calls to the \texttt{Recommendation.ListRecommendation} endpoint.